-Trump lays wreath at Arlington National Cemetery on Memorial Day
+Trump lays wreath at Arlington National Cemetery, speaks at Fort McHenry on Memorial Day

 Arlington National Cemetery has been closed to the public due to the coronavirus pandemic.

+Robert Wilkie, secretary of Veterans Affairs, told Fox News that families have been allowed to enter cemeteries and attend burials during the pandemic.

+“We will return our cemeteries to full use very shortly, and it is a tragedy in once sense that we haven’t been allowed to bring masses of the American people into our cemeteries, but as long as our families are allowed to go, that’s the most important part of what we do,” he said.

-The president is also scheduled to appear at the Fort McHenry National Monument and Historic Shrine in Baltimore, despite the city remaining under a stay-at-home order.
-The mayor said the president should not come since nonessential travel is discouraged during the COVID-19 pandemic.
-Some demonstrators were also out on Sunday to protest the visit.
+The president, meanwhile, also appeared at Baltimore’s Fort McHenry National Monument and Historic Shrine, despite the city remaining under a stay-at-home order.
+Mayor Bernard C. “Jack” Young said Mr. Trump should not come since nonessential travel is discouraged during the COVID-19 pandemic.
+He also noted the expense it would cost Baltimore for the president’s visit.

+Some demonstrators were also out over the weekend, driving their cars with signs saying Mr. Trump shouldn’t visit in protest.

+But the president went ahead with the trip, appearing at the monument that inspired Francis Scott Key to write “The Star-Spangled Banner,” the national anthem.

 Mr. Trump took to Twitter earlier on Monday, wishing everyone a “HAPPY MEMORIAL DAY!”